Magnetic Resonance Imaging (MRI) is a

 Is a cardiac MRI suitable for everyone?

-You can’t have an MRI scan if you have a
+You can’t have an MRI scan if you have:

-in the brain or eye.
-That’s because the scanner uses very
+This is because the scanner uses very strong

-strong magnets which could deactivate the pacemaker or
+magnets that could deactivate the pacemaker or defibrillator and

 If your kidneys aren’t working well, the dye